EVERSE-ResearchSoftware/QualityPipelines/README.md

 your GitHub repository settings under `https://github.com/USER_OR_GROUP/PROJECT/settings/environments` with a secret environment variable named `DASHVERSE_TOKEN` which is needed for publishing the pipeline results to the DashVerse instance.
+Alternatively, the `-d <dashverse_token>` can be used to pass the token to the command line tool.

 Note: the CI action will be triggered on each "push".
 Make sure to **Allow all actions and reusable workflows** in the repository settings under